When you aerate your lawn do you leave the plugs

 When you aerate your lawn, you create small holes in the soil.
 These holes allow air, water, and nutrients to penetrate deep into the root zone, providing an ideal environment for root development.
 Additionally, the removal of soil plugs during aeration helps to alleviate compaction, allowing roots to spread and grow more easily.

-See also Is it good to aerate your lawn in the fall
+See also When to aerate and seed lawn in spring

 Enhanced root growth has several benefits for your lawn.
 Firstly, it helps the grass to establish a strong and extensive root system.
 A deeper root system ensures better nutrient uptake, resulting in healthier and more resilient grass.
 Deep roots also help the grass access water stored deep in the soil, making it more drought-tolerant.